 If you get a validation error message about signing a Contributor License Agreement (CLA), click Details to open the license agreement.
 Sign the agreement, if acceptable.
 Return to your pull request and continue.

 That’s it!
-Magento Docs team members will review and merge your pull request so that your changes can be included in our automated publishing process.
+Adobe Commerce Docs team members will review and merge your PR so that your changes can be included in our automated publishing process.

 Our GitHub wiki provides detailed information about authoring content, our markdown syntax, and page navigation.